ashokjain001/GettingAndCleaningData/codebook.md

     * WALKING_DOWNSTAIRS
     * WALKING_UPSTAIRS

-All the variables below are mean value of each subjects activity.
+All the variables below are mean value derived from each subjects activity.

 3. "tBodyAccmeanX"
 4. "tBodyAccmeanY"